-Through work order management you’re able to schedule work for employees and assign the right technician to the right assets through a preventative maintenance strategy.
-EAM systems also allow you to track the status of current work orders and view upcoming planned work.
+Through work order management, asset managers are able to schedule work for employees and assign the right technicians to the right assets through a preventative maintenance strategy.
+EAM systems also allow managers to track the status of current work orders and view upcoming planned work.

 Management of Asset Lifecycles

-The features found in most Enterprise Asset Management software allow you to track the entire lifecycle of an asset from when it enters the workplace to when it leaves.
-All of this data is stored into one centralised system, enabling you to access it no matter where an asset is in its lifecycle.
+The features found in most Enterprise Asset Management software allow businesses to track the entire lifecycle of an asset from when it enters the workplace to when it leaves.
+All of this data is stored into one centralised system.

 Maintenance Planning and Scheduling

-Arguably the most common feature of an EAM software solution, the ability to build and implement a predictive or preventative maintenance schedule increase the usability of valuable assets and reduces costly downtime.
+Arguably the most common feature of an EAM software tool is the ability to build and implement a proactive maintenance schedule to increase the usability of valuable assets and reduce unplanned downtime.

 Reporting and Analytics

-A key part of being able to create effective maintenance schedules is by collecting data and analysing the performance of assets.
-By tracking KPIs, analytic tools allow you to spot issues before they occur.
+A key part of being able to plan and create maintenance schedules is by collecting data and analysing the performance of assets.
+By tracking KPIs, analytic tools can spot issues before they occur.

 Supply Chain and Inventory Management

-EAM software tools enable you to form an accurate understanding of the acquirement of inventory such as materials and spare parts.
-With this, you can analyse the demand for inventory throughout the workplace and begin to manage it accordingly.
+EAM tools enable businesses to form an accurate understanding of the acquirement of inventory such as materials and spare parts.
+With this, they can analyse the demand for inventory throughout the workplace and begin to manage it accordingly.

-What Are the 5 Factors to Consider When Choosing Enterprise Asset Management Software?
+5 Factors to Consider When Choosing Enterprise Asset Management Software

 When it comes to finding the best enterprise asset management software for your business, there are various factors that should be considered.
 As well as budget and software type, you should consider: